ergoserv/auxiliary_rails_resourceable/README.md

 ## References

 This gem is heavily inspired by [inherited_resources](https://github.com/activeadmin/inherited_resources) and [activeadmin](https://github.com/activeadmin/activeadmin).
-It even follows the naming for helpers of `inherited_resources` and, in simple cases, can be used as a drop-in replacement with no or just a few code changes.
+It even follows the naming for helpers of `inherited_resources`, but much lighter (~250 lines of code only), with an approach of "just overwrite what you need" instead of complex configuration options.
+And, in simple cases, can be used as a drop-in replacement with no or just a few code changes.

 ## Development